What are the most sustainable OECD countries?

 About Degroof Petercam

-More than 1,500 experts are committed to our clients through offices in Belgium, Luxembourg, France, Switzerland, Spain, the Netherlands, Germany, Italy and Hong Kong.
+On December 31, 2023, total assets amounted to 74 billion euros.
+More than 1,500 experts are committed to our clients through offices in Belgium, Luxembourg, France, Switzerland, Spain, the Netherlands, Germany, Italy, Hong Kong and Canada.
+As employer and investor, we create responsible prosperity for all by opening doors to opportunities and accompanying our clients with expertise.

 Degroof Petercam